 - Note that: Nobody has the legal authority to see the deal to completion until they exchange contracts.

-It will be a waste of time getting excited about your dream property if you don’t even know if you can afford it.
+It will be a waste of time getting excited about the timeline for buying a house if you don’t even know if you can afford it.
 It will be best to avoid unnecessary disappointment by sitting down and assessing if:

 - You have the necessary funds to buy the property